How to Automatically Flag Product Quality Issues

 An Overview of Our Product Monitoring Feature

 Most merchants think of FeedbackFive as a solution for managing Amazon seller feedback.
-That makes perfect sense, especially considering our tool has been used to manage more than 50 million positive feedbacks.
+That makes perfect sense, especially considering our tool has been used to manage more than 50 million feedbacks.
 What you might not know is that our tool also manages product reviews.
 By offering feedback and review management under one roof, FeedbackFive offers sellers a 360-degree view of their Amazon reputations.

 Our review management feature allows sellers to easily: